-Peer support professionals are people who have been successful in the recovery process who help others experiencing similar situations.
-Through shared understanding, respect, and mutual empowerment, peer support workers help people become and stay engaged in the recovery process and reduce the likelihood of relapse.
+Peer support professionals are individuals who have navigated the recovery process, who support others experiencing similar situations.
+Through shared understanding, respect, and mutual empowerment, peer support professionals support people in making the changes they feel necessary to support their own wellness.
 Peer support services can effectively extend the reach of treatment beyond the clinical setting into the everyday environment of those seeking a successful, sustained recovery process.

 Peer support provides a personal level of knowledge by sharing similar life experiences.
 These common personal experiences can foster meaningful connections and a deeper sense of understanding and empathy between individuals who may otherwise feel misunderstood.